hgcl/clara-le/pages/posts/city-kids-going-cottagecore.md

 So, Robin and I are moving to the countryside in France pretty soon.
 End of next month actually[^1].
 The thing is that I am a city kid.
 Okay, sure, my hometown in Switzerland is really not that big.
 In all fairness, you could actually say that it's tiny (whooping population of 12,000+ people). _But_, it is still a town.
 It has public transports, libraries, grocery stores, fancy or dirt-cheap restaurants, all the conveniences of every day life.

 In contrast, we are going to move to the most remote village in the Ardèche region.
-It has at most five permanent residents, you can only get there by car, and the closest city—if it qualifies as a city at all—is 30 minutes away (by car, of course).
+It has at most five permanent residents, you can only get there by car, and the closest city — if it qualifies as a city at all — is 30 minutes away (by car, of course).

 In short, I am both excited and anxious about this move.
 At least, it's not a no-return type of decision for us.[^2] Now, I am pretty sure that I imagine and idealize life in the countryside on many levels.
 But here is still a list of things I am looking forward to start doing (or doing more of)[^3]: